zalyoung/gitlab-handbook/content/handbook/about/escalation.md

 All broken CI pipelines for the `main` branch of the `handbook` repository are automatically posted in the Slack channel.
 These reports should be investigated and addressed where needed.

-Once a report has been looked at, please leave a comment stating the nature of the problem, action taken and add a ✅ reaction to the message to show that it has been handled.
+Once a report has been looked at, please leave a comment stating the nature of the problem, action taken, and add a ✅ reaction to the message to show that it has been handled.

-If for some reason there is a large amount of failures resulting in spamming the channel, the error reporting can be turned off in the repository settings: [https://gitlab.com/gitlab-com/content-sites/handbook/-/settings/integrations](https://gitlab.com/gitlab-com/content-sites/handbook/-/settings/integrations)
+If for some reason there is a large amount of failures resulting in spamming the channel, the error reporting can be turned off in the repository settings: <https://gitlab.com/gitlab-com/content-sites/handbook/-/settings/integrations>

 ### Stuck Merge Train